hbc/dc_2016_04/lessons/06_intro-to-dataset.md

 Strains from generation 0 to generation 40,000 were sequenced, including ones that were both Cit+ and Cit- after generation 31,000.

-For the purposes of this workshop we're going to be working with 6 of the sequence reads from this experiment.
+For the purposes of this workshop we're going to be working with 6 of the samples from this experiment.
 We also made up genome sizes for each of the strains, to look at the relationship between Cit status and genome size.  **The genome sizes are not real data!!**

 | SRA Run Number | Clone | Generation | Cit | GenomeSize |